mejustdev/Project-Social-Network/README.md

 #### Test production before deploy

-After running a build in the client 👆, cd into the root of the project.
+After running a build in the client 👆, cd into the root of the project And run...
-And run...

 Linux/Unix